Robert F. Boyd

-Robert Fulton Boyd (July 8, 1855 – July 20, 1912) was an African-American medical doctor, professor, politician, and one of the co-founders of the National Medical Association, serving as its first president between 1895-1898.
+Robert Fulton Boyd (July 8, 1855 – July 20, 1912) was an African-American medical doctor, professor, politician, and one of the co-founders of the National Medical Association, serving as its first president between 1895 and 1898.
 He also researched the effects of racial segregation in healthcare.

 Early life and education

 Boyd was born in Pulaski, Tennessee, on July 8, 1855, to two slave parents, Maria Coffey and Edward Boyd.
 His mother was moved south during the American Civil War, returning in 1866 to take Boyd and his younger brother to Nashville, where Boyd was sent to live with surgeon and confederate veteran Paul F. Eve.

 During this time, Boyd attended night classes at Old Fisk School (now Fisk University) while working during the day for real estate agent General James H. Hickman.
 Boyd began teaching in 1876 and became principal of the Public School for Negroes in Pulaski while still a student in himself, and also opened a night school around this time.

 Boyd received his medical degree from Meharry Medical College in 1882, where he was awarded additional qualifications in dentistry and pharmacy in the following years.
 He then obtained postgraduate education in surgery Ann Arbor, Michigan, and in women and children's diseases in Chicago, Illinois.
 Following this, he returned to Nashville and became assistant surgeon to Paul F. Eve.